Looking for our currently adopted plans? Go to our Codes, Plans & Standards page.

 • Learn more about the Action Plan

-The Downtown Strategy will help to make the community's vision and goals for downtown a reality.
-It will help to foster a rich diversity of places and spaces that will attract and support the people who live, work and play Downtown.
-The plan is now in the final phase before adoption.
+The Downtown Strategy work is not done.
+Now comes the hard work of implementation.
+Together we can foster a rich diversity of places and spaces that will attract and support the people who live, work and play Downtown.

 • Learn more about the Downtown Strategy